Objectives

 Motifs

-Motifs matter because in my opinion music is like language.
-And research agrees with this, lots of studies report similarities in the way the brain processes music in language.
+Motifs matter because music is a language.
+Research agrees with this statement, lots of studies report similarities in the way the brain processes music in language.
 In my experience when students start to think of music more like a language they tend to sound more musical.
 This is where you start in order to develop your guitar phrasing.

 From a language perspective your motif becomes a small musical sentence.
-When the motif is repeated the listener will start to understand what you are trying to say with it.
-Whether that is a blues phrase tinged with sadness, a fast and loud musical statement filled with aggression, or an epic soaring lead line.
+When the motif is repeated the listener will start to understand what you’re trying to say with it.
+Whether that’s a blues phrase tinged with sadness, a fast and loud musical statement filled with aggression, or an epic soaring lead line.
 Each of these hypothetical motifs conveys a description that the listener can understand.

 When you think of oral language you don’t think of the alphabet, you think of words.
 When you speak you don’t think of the individual letters that make up a word, you think of the word as a whole.
 You certainly don’t go around reciting the alphabet randomly expecting it to make sense to people.
 Music is no different.